nattvara/kthGPT/README.md

 kthGPT is a free and open source tool that can watch a lecture for you.
 It allows students to ask questions about any lecture using the GPT-3 model.

+> This project **is not** affiliated with KTH.
+It's just a tool that's meant to be useful for KTH students.

 ![Hero image](docs/img/hero.png)

 # Table of Contents <!-- omit in toc -->